jorritmusto/DIS18_Projekektarbeit_Gruppe1/README.md

 We mainly used these data: Pos, Strand, Condition, Locus Tag, GeneLength

-## What's in this repository
+## What's in the Wikibase instance

-[WIP] In this project, data generated from sequencing data will be transferred to a knowledge graph.
-For this we use an Wikibase cloud instance.
+In this project, data generated from sequencing data will be transferred to a knowledge graph.
+For this, we use a Wikibase cloud instance.
 The instance can be reached with the following link: https://dis18project.wikibase.cloud
-Besides this, you'll fine some data to (semi-)automatically fill this instance.
-Additionally, you'll find some TSS data (SOURCE) thats used for the example usage section.
+Besides this, you'll find some data to (semi-)automatically fill this instance.
+Additionally, you'll find some TSS data (https://dl.acm.org/doi/10.1145/3397512) that's used for the example usage section.

 In the Wikibase Cloud Instance, you'll find the following properties: